 The 11-member commission is authorised to advise prosecution of perpetrators and recommend financial compensation to victims.

 Truth and reconciliation commissions were popularised by South Africa’s post-apartheid experience in the 1990s.
+Proponents say they allow abuses to be uncovered and countries to move on from trauma.

 But critics say crimes are often dealt with too leniently, and say the commissions may be used to go after political opponents. — Deutsche Welle